wln20/wln20.github.io/_pages/about.md

 Hi!
 I'm Luning Wang (王麓宁), currently a first-year master student majored in electronic and computer engineering.

+**I’m now actively looking for research/engineering full time work opportunities in the field of LLMs, MLSys, and potentially other AI-related fields.
+I'm expected to graduate in 05/2026 and planning to work in China Mainland / Hong Kong / Singapore.** Feel free to contact with me via <a href='mailto:wangluning2@gmail.com'>Email</a> if there's an opportunity!

 🎓 Education
 ------
 + [08/2024~05/2026] M.S.
 Department of Electrical and Computer Engineering, University of Michigan
-+ [09/2020~06/2024] B.E.
++ [09/2020~06/2024] B.Eng.
 Department of Electronic Engineering, Tsinghua University

 <a id='intern'></a>